sandhaka/advanced_c/README.md

 > Collected from courses and books to brush up my C know-how.
 > The topics noted is a personal choice.

+### C Language Standards Overview

+The C programming language has evolved through several standards, each introducing new features, improvements, and clarifications.
+Here’s a chronological summary of the main C standards, with brief descriptions and usage recommendations:

+#### 1. K&R C (1978)
+- The original version described by Brian Kernighan and Dennis Ritchie in "The C Programming Language" book.
+- Historical interest only.
+Not recommended for modern development.

+#### 2. ANSI C / C89 / C90 (1989/1990)
+- The first standardized version by ANSI (American National Standards Institute) in 1989, later adopted as ISO C90.
+Introduced function prototypes, standard library, and improved portability.
+- Still found in legacy codebases.
+Use only if targeting very old systems or compilers.

+#### 3. C95 (ISO/IEC 9899:1995)
+- A minor revision of C90, mainly for bug fixes and clarifications.
+Added some library functions like `wchar_t` support.
+- Rarely targeted directly; mostly a transitional standard.

+#### 4. C99 (ISO/IEC 9899:1999)
+- Major update introducing features like `inline` functions, variable-length arrays, new data types (`long long`, `stdint.h`), single-line comments (`//`), and improved support for floating-point arithmetic.
+- Widely supported and recommended for modern codebases that need these features.
+Good balance of portability and modern features.

+#### 5. C11 (ISO/IEC 9899:2011)
+- Added multi-threading support (`<threads.h>`), improved Unicode support, anonymous structures/unions, and safer library functions (e.g., `gets()` removed).
+-  Recommended for new projects if your toolchain supports it.
+Brings safer and more robust programming features.

+#### 6. C17 (ISO/IEC 9899:2018)
+- Bug-fix and clarifications release over C11.
+No major new features.
+- Use as a drop-in replacement for C11 if available.

+#### 7. C23 (ISO/IEC 9899:2023)
+- The latest standard, with further improvements, new library functions, and language enhancements.
+Adoption is ongoing.
+- Use if you need the latest features and your compiler supports it.

+---

+**Recommendations:**
+- For maximum portability, use **C89/C90** features only.
+- For modern development, **C99** or **C11** are recommended (C11 preferred for new projects).
+- Use **C17** or **C23** if you need the latest features and your toolchain supports them.
+- Always check your compiler’s support for the chosen standard.

+> **Tip:** You can specify the C standard in your build system or compiler (e.g., `-std=c11` for GCC/Clang).

 ### Modules and Variables
 - Generally, a C file (.h and .c files) is a module.
 - In a module (in a file) I can declare a local variable or a global variable.